A chronology of key events:

 EU countries announce further sanctions against Iran over its nuclear programme, focusing on banks, trade and crucial gas imports.

 2012 November - Leaked IAEA report says Iran is ready to double output at the Fordo underground uranium enrichment facility.
-Iran has 2,784 centrifuges there, and numbers operating could soon be increased from 700 to 1,400, the UN watchdog says.

 2013 January - Iran tells IAEA it plans to upgrade uranium enrichment centrifuges at its Natanz plant, allowing it to refine uranium at a faster rate.